mvrl-clasp/SNAG/README.md

 #### 2. SnagGazeData:
    This folder contains eye movements for 30 observers, each viewing 100 images.
 It consists of two folders:
    (1) SnagFixation: This folder consists of 3000 csv files named as *Aud&lt;Image Number&gt;_Obs&lt;Observer Number&gt;.csv*.
-Each file contains fixation data for the specific image number as specified by *&lt;Image Number&gt;* for the observer number as specified by *&lt;Observer Number&gt;.csv*.
+Each file contains fixation data for the specific image number as specified by *&lt;Image Number&gt;* for the observer number as specified by *&lt;Observer Number&gt;*.

    (2) SnagSaccade: This folder consists of 3000 csv files named as *Aud&lt;Image Number&gt;_Obs&lt;Observer Number&gt;.csv*.
 Each file contains saccade data for the specific image number as specified by *&lt;Image Number&gt;* for the observer number as specified by        *&lt;Observer Number&gt;*.